A big part of that is also protecting your family’s resources, and that means never paying more than you need to for health insurance.

 A: Family plans have deductibles that are about twice as high as individual plans on average.
 The out-of-pocket maximum is also usually doubled.

-If Your Family Needs Health Insurance for 2023, There’s Still Time
+If Your Family Needs a Health Plan for 2024, There’s Still Time

 Your Personal Benefits Manager is standing by when you’re ready to make any changes to your plan.
 Click here to schedule a free consultation before time runs out.